 Harp & Holly weaves a tapestry of yuletide magic with their poetic blending of Celtic, New Age and Baroque sounds.
-Sharlene Wallace (harp), Sandra Swannell (violin, viola and vocals), Terry Young (acoustic guitar and vocals) and Rob Ritchie (piano and vocals) bring their annual concert celebration of Christmas to the Southern Ontario region.
+Sharlene Wallace (harp), Sandra Swannell (violin, viola and vocals), Terry Young (acoustic guitar and vocals), Rob Ritchie (piano and vocals) and Juanita Wilkins (vocals) bring their annual concert celebration of Christmas to the Southern Ontario region.
 Audiences are drawn into an enchanted world of Christmas reverie by the group's stirring arrangements of ancient carols, jubilant seasonal favourites and poignant storytelling.

 Toronto based harpist Sharlene Wallace is one of Canada's most prolific and influential Celtic/lever harpists.
 Playing both Classical/pedal and lever/Celtic harps has led Sharlene to many diverse musical influences and opportunities.
 Winner of two international competitions, the Lyon & Healy International Pop & Jazz Lever Harp Competition (Tucson, Arizona) and the Concours d'Improvisation de Rencontres Internationales de Harpe Celtique (Dinan, France), Sharlene has created 7 independent CDs, and tours internationally giving concerts, workshops, masterclasses and adjudications.
 Sharlene is on the music faculties of Wilfred Laurier University, University of Guelph and York University teaching both Classical and lever harps.
 Her own performance degree is from the University of Toronto where she studied with the eminent Judy Loman, O.C..
 Sharlene is Principal Harpist with the Guelph, Kingston, and Oakville Symphonies.